 People participate in sports for a variety of reasons: they enjoy the activity, they like to compete (against themselves or others) and sport helps them to keep fit.
 The social side can be rewarding, too – the chance to be part of a team with like-minded people, increase one’s self-confidence and helps make new friends.
 Shooting takes place in the natural environment and provides the opportunity to enjoy solitude, as well as the company of others.
 Working with dogs adds a further dimension that is good for our health.

-A survey carried out by BASC in 2015 confirmed that shooting is good for you, identifying several positive benefits for psychological wellbeing – see the infographic at the bottom of the page.
+A survey carried out by BASC in 2015 confirmed that shooting is good for you, identifying several positive benefits for psychological wellbeing – see the infographic.

 For a psychiatrist, the mental health benefits of shooting are a ‘no brainer’.
 The strong sense of community and belonging among those who shoot is very good for psychological robustness and resilience.
 The concentration and focus learned while shooting can increase problem-solving skills in other situations.